 Where to Send Patches

-Most everything else should be sent to the OpenEmbedded Core mailing list.
-If
+Everything else should be sent to the OpenEmbedded Core mailing list.
+If in

 Before sending, be sure the patches apply cleanly to the current oe-core git